ksecology/FixedEffectModel/README.md

 This package welcomes feedback.
 If you have any additional questions or comments, please contact <da_ecology@kuaishou.com>.

-#Reference
+# Reference
-[1] Simen Gaure(2010).  lfe: Linear Group Fixed Effects.
+[1] Simen Gaure(2019).  lfe: Linear Group Fixed Effects.
 R package. version:v2.8-5.1 URL:https://www.rdocumentation.org/packages/lfe/versions/2.8-5.1

 [2] A Colin Cameron and Douglas L Miller.
 A practitioner’s guide to cluster-robust inference.
 Journal of human resources, 50(2):317–372, 2015.